aldebaran/qibuild/doc/guide/cmdline/creating_a_project.rst

 * (optional, if you want to use qi\_ functions...): include 'qibuild/cmake' somewhere

-You cand do this by running
+You can do this by running

 .. code-block:: console